corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 #### *P1: detour*

-**Analysis:** Generalized Linear Model (GLM; glm function, stats package) with a binomial distribution and a logit link.
+**Analysis:** A Generalized Linear Mixed Model (GLMM; MCMCglmm function, MCMCglmm package; (J. D. Hadfield 2010)) will be used with a binomial distribution (called categoricalin MCMCglmm) and log link using 13,000 iterations with a thinning interval of 10, a burnin of 3,000, and minimal priors (V=1, nu=0) (J. Hadfield 2014).
+I will ensure the GLMM shows acceptable convergence (lag time autocorrelation values &lt;0.01; (J. D. Hadfield 2010)), and adjust parameters if necessary.
 We will determine whether an independent variable had an effect or not using the Estimate in the full model.

 See the protocol for the power analyses for Model 2b above for the rough estimation our ability to detect actual effects with this model.